Skip to main content

 1. Participant may be of any age

-2. Participant has a diagnosis of myelomeningocele (open neural tube defect)
+2. Participant has a diagnosis of Spina Bifida (open neural tube defect) including myelomeningocele, meningocele, lipomyelomeningocele, lipomeningocele, and excluding Spina Bifida Occulta

 3. Participant underwent surgery shortly after birth OR in utero to close the lesion

-5. Both biological parents of the participant are available and willing to participate (may be at separate addresses)
+4. Both biological parents of the participant (if available)* are willing to participate (may be at separate addresses).

 RESEARCH QUESTIONS AND PARTICIPATION